harikrishnan-kp/Learn-C/macros.md

 - When to Use Each:
 	- Use #define for constants that you don't expect to change and when you need simple text substitution.
  	- Use a variable declaration (int DATE = 31;) when you need a typed constant or a value that can be modified during the program execution.

-## **common Notes**
-- in embedded c programming main function is not needed but when we write a c program to work in an OS its important to use main function.